-- (1) Pacific halibut fishing in IPHC Regulatory Area Subarea 2A-1 by members of United States treaty Indian tribes located in the State of Washington shall be regulated under regulations promulgated by NOAA Fisheries and published in the Federal Register. - (a) Subarea 2A-1 includes the usual and accustomed fishing areas for Pacific Coast treaty tribes off the coast of Washington and all inland marine waters of Washington north of Point Chehalis (46°53.30' N. lat.), including Puget Sound.
-Boundaries of a tribe's fishing area may be revised as ordered by a United States Federal court. - (b) Section 15 (Licensing Vessels for IPHC Regulatory Area 2A) does not apply to commercial fishing for Pacific halibut in Subarea 2A-1 by Indian tribes.
+- (1) Pacific halibut fishing in IPHC Regulatory Area Subarea 2A-1 by members of United States treaty Indian tribes located in the State of Washington shall be regulated under regulations promulgated by NOAA Fisheries and published in the Federal Register: - (a) Subarea 2A-1 includes the usual and accustomed fishing areas for Pacific Coast treaty tribes off the coast of Washington and all inland marine waters of Washington north of Point Chehalis (46°53.30' N. lat.), including Puget Sound.
+Boundaries of a tribe's fishing area may be revised as ordered by a United States Federal court; - (b) Section 15 (Licensing Vessels for IPHC Regulatory Area 2A) does not apply to commercial fishing for Pacific halibut in Subarea 2A-1 by Indian tribes; and - (c) ceremonial and subsistence fishing for Pacific halibut in Subarea 2A-1 is permitted with hook and line gear from 1 January through 31 December. - (2) In IPHC Regulatory Area 2C, the Metlakatla Indian Community has been authorized by the United States Government to conduct a commercial Pacific halibut fishery within the Annette Islands Reserve.
+Fishing periods for this fishery are announced by the Metlakatla Indian Community and the Bureau of Indian Affairs.
+Landings in this fishery are accounted with the commercial landings for IPHC Regulatory Area 2C. - (3) Section 7 (careful release of Pacific halibut), Section 18 (fishing gear), except paragraphs (7) and (8) of Section 18, Section 19 (size limits), Section 20 (logs), and Section 21 (receipt and possession of Pacific halibut) apply to commercial fishing for Pacific halibut by Indian tribes. - (4) Regulations in paragraph (3) of this Section that apply to State fish tickets apply to Tribal tickets that are authorized by WDFW and ADFG. - (5) Commercial fishing for Pacific halibut is permitted with hook and line gear between the dates specified in Section 9 paragraphs (2) and (3), or until the applicable fishery limit specified in Section 5 is taken, whichever occurs first.

-&lt;sup>5 DFO did not adopt this regulation; therefore, section 21 paragraph (3) does not apply to fish caught in IPHC Regulatory Area 2B.
+5 DFO did not adopt this regulation; therefore, Section 21 paragraph (3) does not apply to fish caught in IPHC Regulatory Area 2B.